 12. The highest mountain in Portugal is Mount Pico

 But it’s not on the Portuguese mainland.
 It’s actually situated on the island of Pico, in the far-flung Atlantic archipelago of the Azores.
 It’s super pretty, Fuji-level prominent, and towers an impressive 7,713 feet above sea level.
 It last erupted in 1720, and yes, it’s still active.

 13. Portugal was occupied by Napoleon

 Yep, the big man of Europe himself found his way to Portugal.
 He wanted everything, after all!
-So in 1807, French troops invaded Portugal, the royal family fled to Brazil (still a Portuguese colony at the time), but Portuguese forces and the British fought Napoleon off, eventually.
+So in 1807, French troops invaded Portugal, and the royal family fled to Brazil (still a Portuguese colony then), but Portuguese forces and the British fought Napoleon off eventually.

 14. Algarve was once the name of a big slice of Portugal

 The Algarve, a region in Portugal that’s now known for its beaches, package vacations for Europeans, and a myriad of resorts, was once the name of the entire country.
 The Moors occupied Portugal for centuries and called it ‘Algarve’ – literally, ‘the West.’